Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 FINANCIAL DISCLOSURE A candidate for office is required to submit a financial disclosure statement by email to the Town office at the time the candidate submits a nominating petition or certificate of candidacy, as applicable.
 The financial disclosure form is available here.
 Financial disclosure statements are public documents and are subject to public inspection.

-CANDIDATES’ FORUM The candidates will be invited to participate in a virtual forum with the community prior to the election.
+CANDIDATES’ FORUM The candidates will be invited to participate in a virtual forum with the community on April 29 at 7 p.m..
 The Election Board will accept questions in advance from Town residents.
 Please email questions to the Town office.

 NOTICE OF CANDIDATESInformation about the nominated candidates will be mailed to all residents 2 weeks before the election.
 Notice of the filing of a certificate of candidacy for a write-in candidate will be provided to Town residents within 24 hours of the filing.